 Nutritional Recommendations for Hair Loss Available over the Counter

 A range of supplements such as Saw Palmetto Standardized Extract, Biotin, Zinc, Vitamin D and Vitamin B5 may be beneficial along with Cysteine and Carnitine.
 For more detailed information on nutritional treatment of hair loss click here to register for a free online consultation.

 A Triple action over the counter hair lotion is also available which contain a combination of Minoxidil, Azelaic acid and arginine.
 This is also available with an online consultation.

 Prescription Range of Hair Loss Products

-For more detailed information including prescribing information for your doctor on these prescription hair loss products you can contact us for details.
+For more detailed information including our comprehensive hair loss protocol along with prescribing information for your doctor contact us for details.